 - Inspect the Pressure Gauge and Weight of the extinguisher: Ensure that the dial indicator of the pressure gauge is in the operable range.
 Also, ensure that the fire extinguisher is full by weighing or lifting the device.
 For wheeled fire extinguishers, confirm the condition of tires, wheels, carriage, hose, and the nozzle is good for working.

 - Check the inspection tag: The inspection tag should be filled to ensure that the fire extinguisher is regularly inspected.

 - Recommended action and closeout report: Any observation should be informed to the concerned person for necessary action and a report must be prepared indicating the date of inspection.
 Such fire extinguisher inspection reports must be maintained for at least 12 months.

 Depending on the type of extinguisher, an internal examination of fire extinguishers must be conducted within 1-6 year intervals.
 The following image provides a typical fire extinguisher inspection tag along with inspection checklists

 Online Classes for Fire Safety

-If you wish to know more and enhance your knowledge on Fire safety, you can join any of the below mentioned online classes.
-To start the course click on the subject of your interest, read the complete details and then enroll for the class:
+If you wish to know more and enhance your knowledge on Fire safety, you can join any of the below-mentioned online classes.
+To start the course click on the subject of your interest, read the complete details, and then enroll in the class: